Arrays in C

 What You Learned:

-- โ1D Arrays: Single row of elements, accessed with arr[i]
+- ✓1D Arrays: Single row, accessed with arr[i] (index starts at 0)

-- โ2D Arrays: Table with rows/columns, accessed with arr[row][col]
+- ✓2D Arrays: Table with rows/columns, accessed with arr[row][col]